2004 - 2011: Union County conducted studies to understand future water demand and the potential impacts and feasibility of a water supply project.

 August 2020: Duke Energy issued the Lake Use Permit, giving the YRWSP permission to remove water from Lake Tillery and construct the water intake within the boundaries of the Yadkin-Pee Dee Hydroelectric Project.

-2023: After approximately two and a half to three years of construction, the project will be complete and water will begin to flow!
+Visit the Construction page to read the latest progress updates.2023: After approximately two and a half to three years of construction, the project will be complete and water will begin to flow!